kwenakomape/BitpropApp/README.md

    password : 54656

-# Please make you enter the details correctly in order access the system
+# Please make you enter the details correctly in order to access the system

 # Pointers